DillonNotDylan/COP4331-SmallProject/README.md

 A repo for the code created by group 28

 This project uses the LAMP stack to create a login page with addtitional features.
-The website itself is hosted on Ocean Digital.
+The website itself is hosted on DigitalOcean.

 The structure of this website is as follows:
 - /var/www/html